 These types of foods are some of the sources of added sugar in the American diet.
-FDA is proposing that the amount of sugar added during the production process be listed on the Nutrition Facts label in addition to the current "Sugars" declaration that reflects total sugars (naturally occurring and added).
+FDA has proposed that the amount of sugar added during the production process be listed on the Nutrition Facts label in addition to the current "Sugars" declaration that reflects total sugars (naturally occurring and added).

 Explaining the Proposed Changes

 FDA wants to update the look and content of the Nutrition Facts Label to better help consumers make informed food choices and follow healthy dietary practices.
 The proposed changes include: